 Pudelek (Marcin Szala) [CC BY-SA 3.0 ], from Wikimedia Commons

 Plitvice's climate is continental which means it is completely different from the Croatian coast.
 Summer showers are not uncommon, winter can be snowy and spring can bring days of rain.
 You'll want to bring appropriate clothing and consider changing your itinerary if necessary.
 See more on when to go to Plitvice.

 The travertine formations are the backbone of a delicate ecosystem that includes the waterfalls, rare plant species and varied animal life.
 Custodians of the national park are in a constant struggle to preserve the fragile ecology of Plitvice while accommodating a crush of visitors.
-No straying from the trails and other rules are there for a reason.
+No straying from the trails, no littering, no swimming or wading and other rules are there for a reason.

 During the summer there are plenty of stalls, snack places and restaurants but you'll waste time standing in line for pricey, uninspired cuisine.
-In winter there's only one dining spot open at Entrance I. And don't forget to carry an extra bag for your waste as trash baskets are in short supply in the park.
+In winter there's only one dining spot open at Entrance I. There are plenty of places to picnic, especially in the upper lakes.
+And don't forget to carry an extra bag for your waste as trash baskets are in short supply in the park.

 Because of the crowds in summer, it helps if everyone is considerate on the narrow trails and walkways.
 If travelling with babies, try to use a sling rather than a stroller which takes up much more space.
 The waterfalls are beautifully photogenic but be mindful of crowds lining up behind as you focus your camera.
 Walking single-file rather than side-by-side allows visitors coming from the opposite direction to pass more freely.